Electrician Services for St Paul, MN Homes and Businesses

 - 24/7 Emergency Electrical Repairs — St. Paul's historic homes in Highland Park and Summit Hill can experience sudden electrical failures from aging knob-and-tube wiring or overloaded fuse boxes.
 Our emergency electricians are available around the clock to restore power and ensure safety.

-- Panel Replacement — Many St. Paul homes in Macalester-Groveland and Como Park still have original fuse panels from the 1940s–1960s.
-We replace outdated panels with modern breaker boxes that meet current code and support today's electrical demands safely.
+- Electrical Panel Replacement — Many St. Paul homes in Macalester-Groveland and Como Park still run original 60-amp fuse panels from the 1940s and 1950s, plus undersized 100-amp boxes that can't carry today's loads.
+We replace outdated panels with modern 200-amp breaker service, pull the City of St. Paul permit, and pass inspection.

-- Home Generators — St. Paul's older electrical grid and dense tree canopy mean storm-related outages can last longer than in newer suburbs.
+- Home Generators — St. Paul's older grid and dense tree canopy mean storm outages can run longer than in newer suburbs.
 A properly installed standby generator keeps your Cathedral Hill or Highland Park home running through every winter storm.

 Frequently Asked Questions